devcrafting/devcrafting.github.io/readme.md

 * Google Analytics + cookies warning
 * Comments integrated with Disqus (make it configurable)
 * Links to share articles on Twitter or Linked In
+* Links checker : detect links that does not return HTTP Code 200
 * RSS flux
 * Tag cloud canvas : http://www.goat1000.com/tagcanvas-shapes.php
 * Author ?
 Displayed on posts + page by authors